Benito Mussolini's death at the hands of partisans in Giulino on April 28, 1945 was just as grisly as his violent life.

-To appease Hitler and display Italy’s moxie, the country invaded Greece and Albania.
-The attacks weren’t popular at home.
-Despite Italy’s invasions, people were still out of work, starving, and rebellious.
+Italy soon used its military might to invade Greece, but the campaign was unsuccessful and unpopular at home.
+There, people were still out of work, starving, and thus feeling rebellious.
 Without Hitler’s military intervention, a coup surely would have toppled Mussolini in 1941.

 Mussolini’s Downfall Begins

 Facing pressure on the home front due to increasingly stressful wartime conditions and rebelliousness from within his own ranks, Mussolini was removed from office by the king and the Grand Council in July of 1943.
 The Allies had re-taken northern Africa away from Italy and Sicily was now in Allied hands as they prepared to invade Italy itself.
 Il Duce’s days had been numbered.

 Forces loyal to the Italian king arrested Mussolini and imprisoned him.
 They kept him locked away in a remote hotel in the mountains of Abruzzi.

 German forces initially decided there would be no rescue before soon changing their minds.
 German commandos crash-landed gliders into the side of the mountain behind the hotel before freeing Mussolini and airlifting him back to Munich, where he could confer with Hitler.